avrilcoghlan/vibriowatch/docs/source/AMR.rst

 It is possible to predict which antimicrobials the *V. cholerae* causing a particular outbreak or epidemic are likely to be susceptible to, and to which they are likely to be resistant.
-This can help a clinican or public health microbiologist to get some early warning of whether there is a possibility that of resistance to antimicrobials in the *V. cholerae* causing the outbreak.
+This can help a clinican or public health microbiologist to get some early warning of whether there is a possibility of resistance to particular antimicrobials in the *V. cholerae* causing the outbreak.

 One should bear in mind that the predictions of antimicrobial resistance based